Skip to content

 Step 2: Prepare registration transaction

 The first registration transaction is the most important.
-It establishes the assocation between your validator key and your presence in the consensus layer.
+It establishes the association between your validator key and your presence in the consensus layer.
 Mistakes in this step can result in a permanent loss of funds.

-Set up and fund your funding account on Berachain.
+1. Set up and fund your funding account on Berachain.
 You should be equipped so that you can use metamask or cast to send transactions from the funding account.

 bash